Peta Murgatroyd: Sway: A Dance Trilogy

-In 2014 Murgatroyd started performing in Sway: A Dance Trilogy in Westbury, New York alongside Maksim Chmerkovskiy.
+In 2014, Murgatroyd started performing in Sway: A Dance Trilogy in Westbury, New York alongside Maksim Chmerkovskiy.
 Chmerkovskiy credits his father Sasha with the idea for Sway.
 Sway is a live ballroom dance show starring Maksim, his brother Valentin, and Tony Dovolani.
 The show also features Murgatroyd, other professional dancers from Dancing with the Stars and So You think You Can Dance, and dance instructors from Dance with Me studios.

 Personal life

 Murgatroyd dated Australian professional ballroom dancer and former DWTS cast member Damian Whitewood for five years before breaking up in early 2012.

 She had been dating DWTS pro Maksim Chmerkovskiy off and on since 2012.
 In 2015, Chmerkovskiy confirmed he and Murgatroyd were dating again.
 Chmerkovskiy and Murgatroyd became engaged on 5 December 2015, when he proposed while onstage for a performance of Sway: A Dance Trilogy in Miami, Florida.
-Their son, Shai, was born on 4 January 2017.
+Their son, Shai Aleksander, was born on 4 January 2017.
 The two were married on 8 July 2017 at Oheka Castle in Long Island, New York.
-In June 2022, Murgatroyd revealed that she suffered three miscarriages between 2020 and 2021 and that she was undergoing invitro fertilization to try to have another child.
+In June 2022, Murgatroyd revealed that she suffered three miscarriages between 2020 and 2021 and that she was undergoing in vitro fertilization to try to have another child.
 In early 2023, it was revealed that she is pregnant with the couple's second child after experiencing a natural conception.
+On 18 June 2023, she gave birth to another boy, Rio John.

+On 5 February 2024 she announced she was pregnant with her third child.
+Milan Maksim was born on July 12, 2024.

 On 10 October 2019, she was sworn in as a US citizen.